MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/shared-hosting-using-application-request-routing-arr.md

 2. Navigate to `%windir%\system32\inetsrv`.

-3. To specify the number of servers per host name, enter (the below example uses **myServerFarm** as the name of the server farm, and sets the number of servers to 2 for the `www.contoso.com` host name):
+3. To specify the number of servers per host name, enter (the following example uses **myServerFarm** as the name of the server farm, and sets the number of servers to 2 for the `www.contoso.com` host name):

    [!code-console[Main](shared-hosting-using-application-request-routing-arr/samples/sample2.cmd)]